6 Development of consensus standards and TIRs

 Upon Standards Board approval, new work items shall be publicly announced in AAMI publications, on the AAMI website, or by other appropriate means.
 For documents proposed as American National Standards, announcements shall comply with the ANSI Essential Requirements.
 Announcements of new work on prospective standards shall comply with the requirements for openness.
 Any comments resulting from these announcements will be addressed in accordance with 2.5 of the ANSI Essential Requirements.

-Standards staff shall perform and document outreach to materially affected parties to promote participation of affected stakeholders and a balance of interests on the consensus body.
+Standards staff shall perform and document outreach to materially interested parties to promote participation of interested stakeholders and a balance of interests on the consensus body.

 The consensus body shall prepare the initial Working Draft in accordance with AAMI practices, procedures, and editorial style.